Tax-efficient pension savings that you fully control. All for a flat subscription fee of £9.99/month*.

 No charge for transfers out in cash to another UK registered pension scheme. £9.95 per holding (excluding VAT) for in specie transfers to another UK registered pension scheme.

 You can invest in a wide range of investment assets, from listed shares to ETFs and trusts with your Freetrade SIPP account.
-We’ve got a full list of the investments available on our platform that we update regularly.
+We’ve got a full list of stocks and shares available on our platform that we update regularly.

 Yes.
 You are able to transfer old pension pots (maybe some you forgot about!) into your Freetrade SIPP.

 Contributions are capped at 100% of your annual income.
 You’re also able to claim tax relief on the first £40,000 you contribute each year.

 No, transfers don’t use up your annual allowance.
-You should be aware, though, that some providers may charge exit fees or other surcharges in order to transfer.
+You should be aware, though, that some providers may charge exit fees or other surcharges in order to transfer - check all SIPP charges.

 We are not allowing this to start with, but hope to in the future.

 We claim the 'Basic Rate' tax relief on behalf of the customer and deposit it in their Freetrade SIPP account for them automatically.
 It normally takes around 6-11 weeks from the top-up to the money entering their account.

 You can transfer the below types of pensions to a Freetrade SIPP: